Ahmad Zein

 Ahmad Zein (born 1966) is a critically-acclaimed Yemeni writer and journalist, currently living in Riyadh, Saudi Arabia.
 He works for the Al-Hayat newspaper.
 He is the author of two novels and two short story collections.
-The author's work has been published in Banipal magazine.
+The author's work has been published in the Banipal magazine.
 His novel Fruit for the Crows was longlisted for the 2021 Arabic Booker Prize.